somanath-sahoo-dev/quiz-app/README.md

 - Multiple-choice questions
 - Positive/negative scoring
-- Question navigation
 - Restart functionality
 - Score tracking
 - Random order of questions
 - Randomized order of options to each question
-- Per-Question Timer of 15 seconds
+- 15-second Timer for each question

 ## Technologies